scharczynski/jay_lec/readme.md

     This tells the cluster to submit the job script "run_all_cells.sh" and submit the units in the range 0-1749, using the run script "jay_lec.py"

     The run script should create your chosen save directory if it doesn't exist, but creating it by hand isn't a bad idea.

+Cleanup:
+    maxlikespy generates a whole mess of output files in order to keep everything as parallel as possible.
+    I have written a script that transforms all output into 3 bigger files and downloads them to your machine.
+    This step is of course optional but I find it very helpful.

+    This script is included in the git repository but it is meant to be run locally on your machine.
+    One simple way to get it off the cluster is to open terminal on your machine and cd to where you want the script to be and input: ``scp YOUR_USERNAME@scc1.bu.edu:/PATH/TO/YOUR/PROJECT/DIR/maxlikespy_cleanup.py .``

+    Once you have this locally, we'll need a few packages:
+        ``pip3 install paramiko``
+        ``pip3 install scp``

+    Inside the script, you must ensure variables: user, password, run_path, data_path, output_path, local_path
+    are all set according to your setup.

+    Once we complete a run on the cluster (needs to be completely finished), we can run this script like:
+    ``python3 maxlikespy_cleanup.py jay/lec_pyr True False``

+    where the first argument is the project/data, second boolean is whether you ran even odd trials, and last boolean argument is whether you want to download the premade raster/fit plots.

+    The main caveat with using this script as written is you must have your save directory, local directory named the same as the directory the data is stored in.
+In this case the data is in "jay/lec_pyr".

+    This script is obviously not neccesary to use, but if you want to handle the output on your machine it's the easiest way to do so.